Alessandro-Dodon/financial_crisis_09/README.md

 ## Files:

+### `Part1US.qmd`
-**Part1US.qmd**: Performs the analysis of the US economy with interpretations of the results (it can be rendered as an HTML file for the interactive visualizations and tables).
+- Analyzes the US economy, including interpretations of the results.
+Can be rendered as an HTML file for interactive visualizations and tables.

+### `Part2W.R`
-**Part2W.R**: Perform the PCA and clustering techniques on many different countries.
+- Applies PCA and clustering techniques across various countries.

+### `Part2W.pdf`
-**Part2W.pdf**: Contains the results and visualizations from the world economy analysis with a brief explanation.
+- Summarizes the results and visualizations from the world economy analysis with a brief explanation.

+### `Unzipped_data`
-**Unzipped_data**: Folder containing all the datasets (already unzipped) from the World Bank used in the analysis.
+- Folder containing all datasets (already unzipped) from the World Bank used in the analysis.